Sourdough Apple Fritter Focaccia

 Baked sourdough apple fritter focaccia.

-1. Once the oven reaches temperature, bake your focaccia at 425f for 25-30 minutes, or until golden brown.
+1. Step 23: Once the oven reaches temperature, bake your focaccia at 425f for 25-30 minutes, or until golden brown.
 You can check the doneness with a thermometer, the internal temperature should be around 200f.

 Whisking together the glaze.

-1. Allow the focaccia to cool in the pan for at least 10 minutes before removing and transferring to a wire rack.
+1. Step 24: Allow the focaccia to cool in the pan for at least 10 minutes before removing and transferring to a wire rack.
 Meanwhile, make the glaze by whisking together 125g powdered sugar, 30g half and half cream, 5g vanilla paste, and a pinch of salt.

 Baked and glazed apple fritter focaccia.